Triangulating Instrumental Variable, confounder adjustment and Difference-in-Difference methods for comparative effectiveness research in observational data: Simulation Study

 \subsection{Simulation set up}

-Across 1000 independent simulations, observational data is generated for n = 5000 patients grouped into $n_{g} = 50$ clusters, with each cluster representing a general practice practice .
+Across 1000 independent simulations, observational data is generated for n = 5000 patients grouped into $n_{g} = 50$ clusters, with each cluster representing a general practitioner practice.
 The full data generating models are summarized in Appendix 1 but the main features are now described.
 The treatment group indicator $X$ and the outcome variables, $Y_0$ and $Y_1$ are simulated as binary variables, in each case representing the presence or absence of a binary adverse event.
-The true treatment effect, quantified on the risk difference scale, $\beta(Y_1) = 0.1$.
-Therefore, the average causal effect of treatment 1 versus 0 is a $10\%$ increase in adverse event risk.\\ \\ Treatment and outcome variables are allowed to depend in principle on: measured confounders, $W_0$ and $W_1$; one unmeasured confounder $U$ (all normally distributed); and the IV $Z$ (simulated as a binary variable).
+The true treatment effect, quantified on the risk difference scale, $\beta = 0.1$.
+Therefore, the average causal effect of treatment 1 versus 0 is a $10\%$ increase in adverse event risk.
+Further information on the chosen parameter values can be found in the additional provided material at \url{https://github.com/GuedemannLaura/POA-IV}.\\ \\ Treatment and outcome variables are allowed to depend in principle on: measured confounders, $W_0$ and $W_1$; one unmeasured confounder $U$ (normally distributed); and the IV $Z$ (simulated as a binary variable).
 Specifically, $Z$ is constant at the practice level, and therefore conveys information about practitioners' preference to prescribe one treatment over the other. \\ \\ Figure \ref{fig:scenariossimuation1} summarizes the 8 scenarios implemented in the simulation.
 In scenario 1, the NUC, IV and DiD assumptions are all satisfied.
 In scenarios 2-4, the NUC assumption is satisfied, but certain IV and DiD assumptions are violated.
 Specifically, in Scenario 2, the DiD1 assumption which requires $X$ to be independent of $Y_0$ is violated.
 This could be, for example, because the occurrence of an adverse event in the prior period influences the practitioners' treatment decision in the study period.
 In scenario 3, IV2 (exclusion restriction) is violated.
 This could for example represent the case where practitioners' preference for treatment is associated with their tendency to record adverse events.
 Previous knowledge about adverse events for a specific treatment could easily give rise to this effect.
 Both the IV2 and the DiD1 assumptions are violated simultaneously in scenario 4.
 In scenarios 5 to 8 unmeasured confounding is present (NUC violated) although it is constant over the two time periods.
 In addition to the unmeasured confounding, the DiD1 and IV2 assumptions are violated in scenarios 6 and 7 respectively.
 In Scenario 8 the NUC, IV2 and DiD1 assumptions are all violated.
 The eight scenarios are illustrated using causal diagrams in Figure 2.
-The CaT, IV and DiD estimates were calculated by fitting the models listed in Table 1 using logistic regression in tandem with the {\tt margins()} package \cite{Leeper21}, as described in the previous section.
+The CaT, IV, CF and DiD estimates were calculated by fitting the models listed in Table 1 using logistic regression in tandem with the {\tt margins()} package \cite{Leeper21}, as described in the previous section.
+As IV2 is violated in scenarios 3, 4, 7 and 8, $Z$ becomes a measured confounder of $Y_1$.
+Is it therefore included in the CaT and DiD model for these scenarios.

 \begin{landscape}

 \end{landscape}